Here is the Wikipedia definition of a community council.

 Although there have been several governmental reviews of community councils in Scotland since then, this stated purpose has remained and is reasserted by the current Scottish Government.

 Community Councils should also ” represent all people in the area without prejudice: they should be non-party political and non-sectarian.
-They must represent a full cross-section of the community and encourage the involvement of all peoples irrespective of gender, race, age, disability, nationality or sexual orientation.” (from COSLA’s Community Councils website.)
+They must represent a full cross-section of the community and encourage the involvement of all peoples irrespective of gender, race, age, disability, nationality or sexual orientation.”.)

 Further information about Community Councils

-The City of Edinburgh Council’s Scheme for Community Councils.
-Information on the election, formation and running of a CC, including a Code of Conduct.
+In Edinburgh, CCs are governed by the City Council’s Scheme for Community Councils, which directs the election, formation and running of a CC.